You're reading docs for Nextly Alpha. APIs may change between releases.

 Custom Fieldsmanage-settings

-Settingsmanage-settings
+General Settingsmanage-settings

-Responsive Behavior
+Responsive behaviour

-The admin panel adapts to screen size:
+The admin layout adapts automatically to screen size:

-Next Steps
+Next steps